Cornell-PoBE/A1/README.md

 This installs within your virtual environment all the necessary modules that are required at the beginning of the project.

-#### 4. Install SQLite
+#### 5. Install SQLite

 While you have not seen `SQL` databases in class yet, the concept of "querying" data is one that we expect you to have a basic grasp of when approaching the future lectures on databases.
 As a result, we have decided to use `SQLite` in this project as our means of storing and querying data.
-It provides a simple interface you can leverage via its `Python` module (which you installed as part of **Step 3** of this guide).
+It provides a simple interface you can leverage via its `Python` module, which is included, by default, in the version of Python we use for this class `Python 2.7`.

-`SQLite` can be installed via following [`this`](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm) guide.
+`SQLite` can be installed by following [`this`](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm) guide.

 **NOTE:** The overarching system configuration concepts are explained in more detail in [`this guide`](http://www.joeantonakakis.com/FlaskDevOps/), which we are using as our standard for setting up `Flask` apps in this course.
 For information regarding advanced system configuration (which you might need for some of the project extensions, if you tackle them), refer to that guide.